mdid-devs/mdid-sso/readme.md

 ```

+#### OR:

-1. Or you can edit mdid-sso/settings_sso.py & save as mdid-sso/settings_local.py
+Edit mdid-sso/settings_sso.py & save as mdid-sso/settings_local.py

-1. In this case, activate the app by adding the following to rooibos/settings_local.py:
+In this case, activate the app by adding the following to rooibos/settings_local.py:

 ```python